spencerfliao/spencerliao.github.io/_sources/etl-for-llm-sales-messaging.md

-# Scalable Data ETL for AI-Powered Messaging
+# ETL for AI-Powered Messaging

-> *This repository presents a redacted, simulated version of a capstone project developed under NDA with a Canadian AI company.
-It illustrates generalizable techniques in ETL, information extraction, and preparation for LLM message generation workflows.*
+> This repository presents a redacted, simulated version of a capstone project developed under NDA with a Canadian AI company.
+It illustrates generalizable techniques in ETL, information extraction, and preparation for LLM message generation workflows.